realm/realm-surveys/README.md

 # Known Issues

+#### Android Version
-Android version animates items moving out of the Recycler View, but when you answer a question in the middle of the list of questions, the animation fades out and back in questions that have moved up the list, instead of just moving them.
+* Animates items moving out of the Recycler View, but when you answer a question in the middle of the list of questions, the animation fades out and back in questions that have moved up the list, instead of just moving them.

+* On fresh install on a new device (or virtual device) the questions fail to load the data.
+You need to close and reopen the app once, then all is well.
+This issue is being tracked at: https://github.com/realm/realm-java/issues/4517

 # Contributing